Sadatul/Pinklifeline/backend/pinklifeline/HELP.md

 ```
 **<span style="color:red">Notes:</span>**
 * Remember we are using STOMP protocol, for js you must use @stomp/stompjs library
-* For authorization, we are using STOMP connect headers.
-So, when CONNECT request is sent you must also provide Authorization: Bearer {JWT_TOKEN} header with the connect headers, otherwise connection won't be established
+* For authorization, we are using httpOnly cookie.
+If the cookie is not available then websocket will not be opened.
 * During SEND request you must provide a json object.
 Here very the timestamp must be in ISO 8061 format.
 For JS, you can use this to set the timestamp new ```new Date().toISOString()```
 * If you are using JS use the reference javaScriptCode that was provided to you.